tensorflow/tensorflow/tensorflow/compiler/mlir/g3doc/includes/tf_passes.md

   return %1 : tensor<8xi32>
 }
 ```
+### `-tf-tpu-update-embedding-enqueue-op-inputs`: Updates inputs to TPU embedding enqueue ops depending on whether graph is in training mode or in evaluation mode.
+Updates inputs to TPU embedding enqueue ops depending on whether graph
+is in training mode or in evaluation mode.
 ### `-tf-verify-for-export`: Verify module is suitable for export back to TF Graph
 Verifies whether all functions in module are of single tf_executor.graph and
 each tf_executor.island in tf_executor.graph only has a single op.